VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

   certifies that clause #1 is true, and this contribution has not been subsequently altered.**

-The project must use a contributor licence agreement (DCO) for each contribution.
+The project must use the developer certificate of origin (DCO) for each contribution.
 Various DCO management solutions may be found in GitHub.
 As of writing we recommend [dco](https://github.com/apps/dco).